Accident / Injury Policy

 - A comprehensive school Safety Statement has been recently revised whereby all hazards are identified and remedial measures are outlined, if required.

-- The school is insured with Allianz Insurance and Pupils have an option to join Personal Pupil Insurance Scheme also with Allianz Insurances.
+- The school is insured with Allianz Insurance and pupils have an option to join Personal Pupil Insurance Scheme also with Dunne Insurances.

 - Each classroom teacher regularly instructs his/her class on issues relating to safety in the class/yard.
 Dangerous practices such as climbing trees, climbing goalposts, throwing stones, running in the corridor, engaging in ‘horseplay’, fighting, etc. are subject to sanctions as outlined in the Discipline Policy.

 - Certain procedures are in place in the event of accidents.

 The injured party is initially looked after by the teacher on yard duty.
 If deemed necessary, the child will be taken to the main reception area where a teacher from staffroom is summonsed.
 No medicines are administered but cuts are cleaned with water and bandages/plasters applied if deemed appropriate.
 The use of plastic gloves is advised at all times.
 Parents are notified if teachers deem necessary.

 More Serious Accidents / Injuries

 If considered safe to do so, the injured party is taken to the main reception area.
 Parents / guardians are immediately informed, particularly if there is a suspicion of broken bones / head or eye injuries.
 The child is kept under intense observation until parents / guardians arrive, with the emphasis on making the child as comfortable and as settled as possible.

 Very Serious Injuries